 Tip: Avoid tokenism – a best practice is to add multiple diverse board members at once.
 See more at Beyond Political Correctness: Building a Diverse Board, from BoardSource.

-Tip: Spread the word about your open staff position through diverse channels, such as the list of diverse professional associations above, diverse job fairs, etc. See more at How to Increase Workplace Diversity and make diversity part of your organizational culture.
+Tip: Spread the word about your open staff position through diverse channels, such as the list of diverse professional associations above, diverse job fairs, etc. See more at How to Increase Workplace Diversity, We’re Not That Hard to Find, and make diversity part of your organizational culture.
 Also, be aware of federal laws.